What is a CUR Councilor?

 CUR Councilors are elected to 3-year terms and are expected to attend the annual business meetings held in June, where they participate in helping shape the future of CUR and undergraduate research.
 Every year, eight new members are elected to the 24-member Divisional Council.
-Each Divisional Council (there are eleven discipline-based divisions--Arts & Humanities, Biology, Chemistry, Education, Engineering, Geosciences, Health Sciences, Mathematics & Computer Science, Physics & Astronomy, Psychology, Social Sciences; an interdisciplinary At-large Council, and a division for Undergraduate Research Program Directors) represents the membership of that division.
+Each Divisional Council (there are 11 discipline-based divisions--Arts & Humanities, Biology, Chemistry, Education, Engineering, Geosciences, Health Sciences, Mathematics & Computer Science, Physics & Astronomy, Psychology, Social Sciences; an interdisciplinary At-large Council, and a division for Undergraduate Research Program Directors) represents the membership of that division.

 Responsibilities of CUR Councilors